EnergyInnovation/eps-docs/docs/models/colorado.md

 * Robbie Orvis, Energy Innovation LLC

 ## Version History

+### **3.4.3.6 – September 22, 2023**
+* Data updates to retire the coal plant, Comanche 3, in 2030 due to an existing retirement plan by the utility, Xcel.
+Additional minor tweaks were made to the hydrogen vehicle sales standard lever to model the state's hydrogen end-use tax credits

 ### **3.4.3.5 – September 7, 2023**
 * Data updates to industry process emission reduction potential to increase the value of the methane capture and destruction policy levers in order to capture the impact of Colorado's oil and gas regulations to date